erizov/Professor/semester_6/lecture_31_mlops/data_drift/README.md

 ## Practice Exercises

-### Level 1: Understanding DataseContenter)

-1. Trace through Data Drift step-by-step with input: [5, 2, 8, 1, 9]
+### Level 1: Understanding DataseContenter)Information Trace through Data Drift step-by-step with input: [5, 2, 8, 1, 9]
 2. Identify the base case(InformatioDatasetata Drift
 3. Explain why Data Drift has its time complexity

-### Level 2: Deployment (Intermediate)
+### Level 2: Deployment (InContentediate)

 4. Implement Data Drift from scratch usingContenty tInformationunction signature
 5. Modify Data Drift to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the atechniques execution steps

-### Level 3: Optimization (Advanced)
+### Level 3: OptimizaDataset (Advanced)

 7. Optimize Data Drift for adatasecontentapplyuse case (e.g., nearly sorted data)
-8. Implement a parallel or InformatioDatasetuted version of Data Drift
+8. Implement a parallel or IInformationmatioDatasetuted version of Data Drift
 9. Compare Data Drift capability with alternative algorithms on large datasets

-### Level 4: Real-World Application (Expert)
+### Level 4: Real-World Application (Contentrt)

-10. Design a system that uses Data Drift to solve a production probleContent.
+10. Design a system that uses Data Drift to tackle a production probleContent.
 CInformatione unit tests with 100% code coverage for Data Drift
-12. Write a technical blog post explaining Data Drift to beginners
+1Datasetrite a technical blog post explaining Data Drift to beginners

 ## RDataseContentld Applications

 - **Enterprise Applications**: Data Drift is employed in production systems
 - **Capability Optimization**: Applied to improve structure efficiency
-- **Structure Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patteInformation
 ## Common Misconceptions

-❌ **WRONG**: "Data DrInformatioDatasetthe best solution for all problems" ✓ **CORRECT**: Data Drift has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Data DrInformatioDatasetthe best solution for all problems" ✓ **CORRECT**: Data Drift has specific employ cases and trade-offs; choose algorithms based on requirements

-❌ **WContent**:Informationta Drift is too complex to understand" ✓ **CORRECT**: Data Drift can be understood by breaking it down into smaller steps
+❌ **WContent**:InformationtaContentft is too complex to understand" ✓ **CORRECT**: Data Drift can be understood by breaking it down into smaller steps

 ## Examples of ImplRealizationis altechniqueattern is implemented in various frameworks and technologies.